Stroke Association Priority Programme Award (The SUPERB Trial)

 This project aims to find out if peer support can avert some of the adverse psychological consequences of aphasia: the language and communication disorder that affects about 15% of stroke survivors.

 Stroke survivors with long-term aphasia will be trained as peer befrienders.
-They'll be paired with individuals with aphasia who have had more recent stroke, so they can offer conversation and help with problem solving and social activities.
+They'll be paired with individuals with aphasia who have had a more recent stroke, so they can offer conversation and help with problem-solving and social activities.
 The peer befrienders will start visiting participants with aphasia soon after they're discharged from hospital, and will visit them between six to eight times.

 The study will use a randomised controlled design, and sixty participants with aphasia will be recruited.
 All will receive the usual care offered by their Trust, but half (selected randomly) will also receive peer support.